act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 #### Failed Example 4

-This `video` element, which has no audio, is a media alternative for the text in the page but not labeled as such.
+This `video` element, which has no audio, is a media alternative for the text in the page but it is not labeled as such.

 ```html
 <html lang="en">